 A10.
-An important consideration for the auditor in assessing control risk at the assertion level is the effectiveness of the design of the controls that the auditor intends to rely on and the extent to which the controls address the assessed inherent risks at the assertion level.
-The auditor's evaluation that controls are effectively designed and have been implemented supports an expectation about the operating effectiveness of the controls in determining whether to test them.
+In assessing control risk at the assertion level in accordance with ISA (Ireland) 315 (Revised October 2020), the auditor takes into account whether the auditor plans to test the operating effectiveness of controls.
+When the auditor is considering whether to test the operating effectiveness of controls, the auditor's evaluation that controls are effectively designed and have been implemented supports an expectation, by the auditor, about the operating effectiveness of the controls establishing the plan to test them.